Print This Post Print This Post

 We’re blessed that we have a T.V. and that I can yell at them for watching so much T.V.

-We are blessed that we have a home with a yard and trees that release their leaves and give us a reason to be outside on an almost-ready-to-snow, Fall day.
+We are blessed that we have a home with a yard and trees that release their leaves and give us a reason to be outside on an almost-ready-to-snow, fall day.

 __________